Dimas Drajad

-Muhammad Dimas Drajad (born 30 March 1997, Gresik) is an Indonesian professional footballer who plays as a forward for Liga 1 club Persikabo 1973 and the Indonesia national team.
+Muhammad Dimas Drajad (born 30 March 1997) is an Indonesian professional footballer who plays as a forward for Super League club Malut United, on loan from Persib Bandung, and the Indonesia national team.
 He is also a Second Sergeant in the Indonesian Army.
-He has youngest brother who also a footballer Ahmad Wahyudi.
+His younger brother Ahmad Wahyudi is also a footballer.

 International career

 Dimas began his first career in the national team when trained by Indra Sjafri, then, Indonesia has become a champion in 2013 AFF U-19 Youth Championship.
 In 2014, Dimas represented the Indonesia U-19, in the 2014 AFC U-19 Championship.

 On 1 June 2022, Dimas earned his first senior cap in a friendly match against Bangladesh that ended 0–0.
 On 14 March 2022, Dimas scored his first international goal for Indonesia, in a 7–0 win against Nepal in the third round of Asian Cup qualifiers.

 On 24 September 2022, Dimas scored a goal in a friendly match against Curaçao in a 3–2 win.
 A few days later on 27 September 2022, Dimas scored the opening goal for the friendly match against Curaçao which resulted in a 2–1 win.

 In November 2022, it was reported that Dimas received a call-up from the Indonesia for a training camp, in preparation for the 2022 AFF Championship.

+On 12 October 2023, Dimas scored a hat-trick against Brunei in the 2026 FIFA World Cup qualifiers.